 Oldest are the Neolithic standing stones at Callanish.
 Older and more impressive than Stonehenge, they date back to 3000 BC.
 Going forward in time to the Iron Age there’s Dun Carloway Broch, a stone tower that’s one of the best-preserved in the country.

 There’s also the remains of a Norse Mill and Kiln at Shawbost and traditional 19th-century blackhouse villages at Arnol and Gearrannan, one of which you can even stay in.

 At around 840 square miles in size, Lewis and Harris pack a lot of different landscapes into a small area.
 Lewis is mostly flat, with miles of peaty moorlands stretching across the centre of the island which reminded me of Iceland.
 Then around the coast you’ve got sandy beaches and rocky headlands in the east and the deep waters of Loch Suaineabhal.

 Or follow the road down to Harris and the landscape changes again, winding its way up and down hills with panoramic views down to lochs and coastal inlets.
 And the changing weather and light mean the landscapes never stay the same.
 So be prepared that every journey will take longer than you think as you’ll want to make a lot of photo stops.

 4. The food and drink

-Seasonal, local produce are foodie buzzwords right now, but Lewis and Harris are old hands at this.
-There’s an impressive selection of places to eat and drink as well as lots of small-scale local producers.
-We followed the Eat Drink Hebrides Trail which lists black pudding, smoked fish, scallops, cheese and tea among their island favourites – not to mention a drop of Harris Gin and Abhainn Dearg whisky.
+Seasonal, local produce are foodie buzzwords, but Lewis and Harris are old hands at this.
+They have an impressive selection of places to eat and drink, as well as lots of small-scale local producers.
+We followed the Eat Drink Hebrides Trail around the islands, a self-guided foodie tour listing some of their best food producers, shops and restaurants.

 5. The traditions